-The Web is central to the dissemination of data collected for this program.
-A Website (http://coastal.beg.utexas.edu/thscmp/), which resides on a UT server, was implemented toward the end of the 1998-1999 academic year.
-The Website provides all the information needed to begin a beach monitoring program, as well as curriculum materials for high school teachers.
-Each school in the program has an area on the Website for posting its data and observations, including photos taken by an electronic camera.
+The web is central to the dissemination of data collected for this program.
+A website (http://coastal.beg.utexas.edu/thscmp/), which resides on a UT server, was implemented toward the end of the 1998-1999 academic year.
+The website provides all the information needed to begin a beach monitoring program, as well as curriculum materials for high school teachers.
+Each school in the program has an area on the website for posting its data and observations, including photos taken by an electronic camera.
 UT scientists manage the data in an electronic database and make them available to the public.
 UT scientists also evaluate the data in light of coastal management problems.
-Students and the public can now interactively plot beach profiles and retrieve data through the Website.
+Students and the public can now interactively plot beach profiles and retrieve data through the website.

-STUDENT, TEACHER, AND SCIENTIST INTERACTIONS DURING THE 2006-2007 ACADEMIC YEAR
+STUDENT, TEACHER, AND SCIENTIST INTERACTIONS DURING THE 2007-2008 and 2008-2009 ACADEMIC YEARS

-UT scientist Ms. Hepner worked with teachers Mr. Ron Wooten of Ball High School, Mr. William Slingerland of Port Aransas High School, and Dr. Michelle Zacher of Port Isabel High School.
+UT scientist Ms. Tiffany Caudle worked with teachers Mr. Ron Wooten of Ball High School, Mr. William Slingerland of Port Aransas High School, and Dr. Michelle Zacher of Port Isabel High School.
 Mr. Wooten chose his Advanced Placement Environmental Science classes to participate in the program.
 Mr. Slingerland chose his Aquatic Sciences class to participate in the program.
 Port Isabel High School biology teacher, Dr. Zacher, employed her Advanced Placement Biology class.

 The Bureau is working together with the Lower Colorado River Authority (LCRA) at Matagorda Bay Nature Park.
 This collaboration has allowed the Bureau to expand the program to three schools in the Bay City, Texas, region.
 Expansion of the Texas High School Coastal Monitoring Program has not only increased the number of schools, but now includes younger students, who are making the same field measurements as the high school students, but who are visiting only one profile site per field trip.
-Ms. Hepner worked with teachers Mr. Warren Morris of Palacios High School, Mr. Robert Hutto from Tidehaven Middle School, and Ms. Meredith Keelan of Van Vleck High School during the first field trip of the academic year.
+Ms. Caudle worked with teachers Mr. Warren Morris of Palacios High School, Mr. Robert Hutto from Tidehaven Middle School, and Ms. Meredith Keelan of Van Vleck High School during the first field trip of the academic year.
 Representatives from LCRA worked with the teachers during the other field trips.
-Van Vleck participated in only one field trip during the 2006-07 academic year.
-We are hopeful that the Bureau and LCRA will be able to continue their relationship in 2007-08.
-Other school districts or options will be discussed if Van Vleck must withdraw from the program.
-Approximately 80 students in 6th through 12th grades actively participated during the year.